joba-1/Corona_Model/README.md

 The (default) reduced version of the vaccination screens has a runtime of around 1-2 hours, but there exists the possibility to use the non-reduced version (as we did in the manuscript); however be aware, that we expect a runtime of 1-2 days for this.

 ### [Demo_new_strain.ipynb](https://ford.biologie.hu-berlin.de/jwodke/corona_model/-/blob/master/Demo_new_strain.ipynb)
 This notebook allows to consider not only the propagation of the original SARS-CoV-2 virus but also of the recently found (end of 2020) mutated variant originating from Great Britain.
-We suggest to first get familiar with the Demo.ipynb (compare above), in order to get an intuition for our model and its basic application and characteristics.\
+We suggest to first get familiar with the Demo.ipynb (compare above), in order to get an intuition for our model and its basic application and characteristics.

  DESCRIPTION OF NOTEBOOK STILL REQUIRED.

 ## Executable scripts
-For advanced users, the reporsitory provides the following directly executable scripts in direction './scripts/':
+For advanced users, the reporsitory provides the following directly executable scripts in direction './scripts/'.
+Help functionality (--help or -h) is enabled for all of those scripts.

+CHECK BACK IF FILE DESCRIPTIONS ARE SUFFICIENT

 ### generate_worlds.py
 This script allows to generate gerda worlds, the required prerequisite for simulating virus propagation throughout a defined community.